jcast90/jobhunter/README.md

 ## Simple application for job hunting
 Using the remotive API and remote OK API we source job remote job postings and display them in a fun way!
+Idea is to create an experience for users.
+Job searching can be boring and monotonous, let's make it fun!

 ## TODO:
 - add logic for search field to convert tags to "buttons" so a user can remove the tag if they want